cuhklinlab/SGCAST-main/README.md

 ## Arguments

-The script `config.py` indicate the arguments for scJoint, which needs to be modified according to the data.
+The script `Config.py` indicate the arguments for SGCAST, which needs to be modified according to the data.

 ### Training config